-This page contains information about our plans to promote cycling in the Whangarei District.
+This page contains information about our strategy to promote cycling in the District and the projects currently underway.

 Walking and Cycling Strategy

 In response to the growing awareness of the need to provide alternative methods of transport, in 2007 we developed and adopted the Whangarei District Walking and Cycling Strategy.

 In 2011 a review of the 2007 strategy looked at how projects could be implemented taking into account local and national priorities and projects.

 The Walking and Cycling Reference Group helped with the review and will continue to have an active role in the Strategy's implementation.
 The Reference Group includes representatives from:

 - Bike Northland,

 - the Northland District Health Board,

 The revised Strategy was adopted in March 2012 and its vision is a district where walking or cycling are easy, safe and enjoyable, are the preferred means of access and are a lifestyle or tourist attraction.